grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

-When entering a block, a new stack frame is pushed for the local variables; it means that the code inside a block doesn't see the local variables of the <i>caller</i> either!
+When entering a block, a new stack frame is pushed for the local variables; it means that the code inside a block doesn't see the local variables of the *caller* either!
 You can tell the interpreter that a function should see local variables of the calling environment;
 to do this, declare UnFence(funcname, arity) on that function.